Health Policy and Management Course (HPAM-GP)

 Repeatable for additional credit: No

-HPAM-GP 2845 Advanced Health Care Payment Systems (3 Credits)
+HPAM-GP 2845 Healthcare Reimbursement Strategies (3 Credits)

-Advanced Health Care Payment Systems is designed to familiarize students with the various health care payment systems that are used by various healthcare payers.
+Healthcare Reimbursement Strategies is designed to familiarize students with the various health care payment systems that are used by various healthcare payers.
 The course focuses on Medicare's prospective payment systems for hospital and other provider type reimbursement.
 It also covers New York State Medicaid reimbursement issues and provides a general understanding of the healthcare charge structure.
 The course will also focus on the fundamentals of establishing a compliance program to identify and prevent fraud and abuse issues.

 Payment methods serve as a regulatory and market mechanism guiding the direction and activities of healthcare providers.
 It is essential that decision makers understand and assess the impact of reimbursement methodologies and the interaction between healthcare regulation, reimbursement methodologies and financial decision making.